How to Build a Powerful, Profitable Platform from Scratch

 This is all well and good in theory but in practice, how does it work?

-Part 1: Determine end goal (i.e., build the operating system/platform of VR)
+Part 1: What’s the end goal? (i.e., build an operating system/platform of VR)

-Part 2: Determine everything that needs to happen to achieve scale…
+Part 2: What needs to happen to achieve scale?

 - X number of VR glasses sold worldwide